ironsheep/RPi-P2D2-Support/README.md

 max_framebuffers=2
 ```

-I commented all of these lines out and my RP4 can now display a larger screen when run by VNC.
+I commented out **all of these lines** and my RP4 can now display a larger screen when run by VNC.

 ### Detailed I/O Reference for your Raspberry Pi